RGF-team/rgf/R-package/README.md

 ```
 <br>

-and to download the latest version from Github use the *install_github* function of the devtools package,
+and to download the latest version from GitHub use the *install_github* function of the devtools package,
 <br><br>

 ```R